Mind-Animator/Mind-Animator/README.md

 ## <p align="center">  Video Reconstruction </p>

 Run the following code snippet to generate reconstruction results for each subject's test dataset.
 Please adjust the subj_ID variable accordingly (valid options include: 1, 2, 3).
+To ensure that the reconstruction results for each subject are stored in the correct location, please modify the output_dir1 and output_dir2 variables within the reconstruction.py file accordingly.

 ```
 cd path/to/project/Mind-Animator/Video Reconstruction